bsmith89/blog/content/Education/python-lesson-balance.md

 tags: software-carpentry, teaching, programming, python, jupyter ...

+_**tl;dr:** I tried out a modified Python lesson and I think it did a good job of balancing learner motivation with teaching foundational (and sometimes boring) concepts._

 ## This stuff is hard ##

 In many ways, [teaching Python to scientists][swcarpentry]